-INUIT (Ice Nuclei research UnIT) is a research unit funded by the German National Science (DFG) aiming at the investigation of heterogeneous freezing processes in the atmosphere.
-Within the research unit, both atmospheric and laboratory measurements are carried out.
-Based on the measured data, parameterizations for use in atmospheric models are developed and tested in the framework of case studies.
-INUIT currently is in its second phase of funding.
-Within INUIT, TROPOS has been and is engaged in two research projects (RPs):
+INUIT (Ice Nuclei research UnIT) was a research unit funded by the German National Science (DFG) aiming at the investigation of heterogeneous freezing processes in the atmosphere.
+Within the research unit, both atmospheric and laboratory measurements were carried out.
+Based on the measured data, parameterizations for use in atmospheric models were developed and tested in the framework of case studies.
+INUIT went on until 2018.
+Within INUIT, TROPOS has been engaged in two research projects (RPs):

-This project is carried out in collaboration between TROPOS and the Max Planck Institute, for Chemistry in Mainz (Johannes Schneider).
-Goal of this project is the physical and chemical characterization of atmospheric ice nuclei (IN) and small ice particle residuals (IPR).
-This is achieved by combining a counter flow virtual impactor (CVI, counterflow virtual impactor) with online mass spectroscopy, and measurements of aerosol physical properties such as particle size.
-Atmospheric ice particle residues sampled from real clouds as well as IN activated by means of an ice nucleus counter are considered.
+This project was carried out in collaboration between TROPOS and the Max Planck Institute, for Chemistry in Mainz (Johannes Schneider).
+Goal of this project was the physical and chemical characterization of atmospheric ice nuclei (IN) and small ice particle residuals (IPR).
+This was achieved by combining a counter flow virtual impactor (CVI, counterflow virtual impactor) with online mass spectroscopy, and measurements of aerosol physical properties such as particle size.
+Atmospheric ice particle residues sampled from real clouds as well as INP activated by means of an ice nucleus counter were considered.

-Goal of this project is the quantification of the immersion freezing behavior of size selected pure, and surface modified ice nucleation particles (INP).
-As well mineral dusts as biogenic particles are investigated.
-Additionally, the second project phase has a stronger focus on more atmospherically relevant INP.
-Furthermore, parameterizations for the description of immersion freezing processes in atmospheric models are developed.
-The measurements are carried out at LACIS (Leipzig Aerosol Cloud Interaction Simulator).
+Goal of this project was the quantification of the immersion freezing behavior of size selected pure, and surface modified ice nucleation particles (INP).
+As well mineral dusts as biogenic particles were investigated.
+Additionally, the second project phase had a stronger focus on more atmospherically relevant INP.
+Furthermore, parameterizations for the description of immersion freezing processes in atmospheric models were developed.
+The measurements were carried out at LACIS (Leipzig Aerosol Cloud Interaction Simulator).

 TROPOS results achieved in the framework of INUIT can be found in: